-211 is a one-stop housing resource whether you’re looking for an affordable rental unit, facing eviction, need emergency housing or need help paying your mortgage to avoid foreclosure.
+211 is a one-stop housing resource whether you’re looking for affordable housing, facing eviction, need emergency housing or need help paying your mortgage to avoid foreclosure.

-Dial 2-1-1 to speak to an Information and Referral Specialist who can help you navigate rental resources near you.
+You can also dial 211 to speak to an Information and Referral Specialist who can connect you to local programs that help with rent.

 Find Affordable Housing

 Are you looking for an affordable rental?
 Search a statewide database of rental listings on Maryland Housing Search.

 You can also find low-income and subsidized rental housing in the 211 database:

 211 Information and Referral specialists are also available 24/7/365 to help you locate housing.

 Mortgage And Foreclosure Assistance